timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2022-04-01
+# Objectives for Today 2022-04-02

-## Rally of Rockets

-- Trying to create a prettier arena for more presentable gameplay stuffs.
-- Running a playtest around noon-ish with updated/presentable visuals.

-## Playing with the Community

-- 2pm ET Feedback Friday (for an hour or so)
-- New race track for cars to follow? (narrower)
-- Some campaign messages?

-## LudumDare is Announced

-- Brainstorming ideas and starting concept, or just going to bed.
+## Ludum Dare 50

+- Theme: Delay the Inevitable
+- Ride a soapbox car down hill and delay crashing / stopping as long as possible.

 ## Still to Do (later) for Winter Eggspansion for Eggcelerate!